 - 7.1 The Localism Act requires the Authority to adopt, prior to the commencement of each financial year, a Pay Policy Statement to operate for the forthcoming financial year.
-This Statement sets out, amongst other things, the Authority's policy towards a range of issues relating to the pay of its workforce and in particular the senior staff and the lowest paid employees. - 7.2 The Authority is now invited to approve the Pay Policy Statement 2021-22 as appended to this report.
+This Statement sets out, amongst other things, the Authority's policy towards a range of issues relating to the pay of its workforce and in particular the senior staff and the lowest paid employees. - 7.2 The Authority is now invited: - (a). to approve the Pay Policy Statement 2022-23 as appended to this report for publication on the Authority's website; and - (b). to authorise the Clerk to make any consequential amendments to the Statement as may be necessitated by the final 2021-22 pay award for "Green Book" staff and publish a revised Statement, as necessary, on the Authority's website.

+MIKE PEARSON

-MIKE PEARSON Director of Governance & Digital Services
+Director of Governance & Digital Services